Updated September 13, 2022

 - You can find the current status of Fairfax County by checking here; you can see a historical or recent trend of the same metric here.

-- The current community transmission level for Fairfax County is: MEDIUM.
-Masks are required for corporate Sunday worship.
+- The current community transmission level for Fairfax County is: LOW.
+Masks are optional but always welcome and encouraged in worship.

 - If you are a ministry leader, please consider the needs of your whole groups when requesting accommodations.
 If you are attending an event, please feel free to contact the church office or the ministry leader if you have questions about the policy for that event.